*NEW (18 October 2022): "Long-COVID" section added.

 Although most studies to date have indicated pregnant women are not more susceptible to infection than the non-pregnant population, a February 2021 study determined the COVID-19 infection rate in pregnant women in Washington State was 70% higher than similarly aged adults, which could not be completely explained by universal screening at delivery.

-In some reports, cesarean section was performed to improve the mother’s condition, the baby’s condition, or was triggered for other reasons that may not have been related to infection.
+Although risk of preterm delivery remains inconsistent, reports finding an association are becoming more frequent.
+Preterm birth might be caused by changes in the placental circulation induced by the virus that results in fetal distress (and a lack of oxygen, triggering contractions).
+However, in some reports, cesarean section was performed to improve the mother’s condition, the baby’s condition, or was triggered for other reasons that may not have been related to infection.

 According to a November 2020 CDC report, among 3,912 infants born to women with COVID-19, 12.9% were preterm, which is higher than the national estimate of 10.2%.
 Among 610 of those infants with testing results, 16 were positive for COVID-19, primarily those born to women with infection at delivery.
 Eight of those 16 infants were born preterm.